 - Eating warm food is like an inner blanket for the mind especially in cold climate

-Here you find a short general program to balance vata.
-For instructions of how to perform the asanas, longer programs and therapeutic yoga for 50 different symptoms/diseases refer 'Yoga is my therapy'/'Yoga är min terapi'.
+Here you find a basic yoga program to balance vata.
+For instructions on how to perform the asanas, longer programs and therapeutic yoga for 50 different symptoms/diseases refer 'Yoga is my therapy'/'Yoga är min terapi'.

 To think about when practicing yoga for vata